trolie/spec/docs/articles/media-types.md

 Schema](https://swagger.io/docs/specification/data-models/keywords/) to describe
 the data formats of [media
 types](https://swagger.io/docs/specification/media-types/), so to define processing models for these media types, TROLIE only needs to describe the semantics of the transmitted JSON.
-For the most part, the [TROLIE OpenAPI Specification](../spec) does a decent job of explaining what each of the JSON elements mean, but that can be unfamiliar to navigate.
+The [TROLIE OpenAPI Specification](../spec) does describe what each of the JSON elements mean, but it also assumes familiarity with the use of media types in an API.
 This article aims to give the reader a map of the kinds of messages that TROLIE specifies to help contextualize those details.

 ## TROLIE Media Types